milesroberts-123/tajimasDacrossSpecies/README.md

 * memory requirements of dissimilarity calculations should scale with the dataset input size

+* fully separate multi-threaded and single-threaded steps

+* put all read meta-data into a single file (samples.tsv) with the following columns: Run BioSample Assembly Layout

+* add step to merge technical replicates after fastp trimming, merge based on shared BioSample ID, get reads associated with biosample ID with input function

 * extend workflow to work with multiple species

-* fully separate multi-threaded and single-threaded steps

 # Notes